KatyaBahai/job4j_cinema/README.md

 ## Mindful Cinema

-Mindful Cinema is a cinema website that provides a seamless experience for users to explore a list of films, register on the website, view available film sessions, and purchase tickets.
+Mindful Cinema is a cinema website that provides a list of films, register on the website, view available film sessions, and purchase tickets.

 ### Features